emkayDauda/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

+Answer: A mobile-first approach means that the website is designed to look good and be functional on mobile screen sizes first and then expanding to wider screens i.e. tablets and desktops.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 4. How would you describe preprocessing to someone new to CSS?